On Discovering Algorithms for Adversarial Imitation Learning: Problem Definition

 Adversarial methods are often considered unstable due to their reliance on optimizing min-max objectives, akin to GANs~\citep{gan}.
 To mitigate this instability, prior work has predominantly focused on \textbf{Step 2} by improving discriminator training~\citep{cgail, diffail}.

 In this paper, we focus on \textbf{Step 3}, highlighting that providing an informative learning signal is crucial for effective policy improvement and overall adversarial training.
-Figure~\ref{fig:reward_functions} illustrates how the reward assignment function shapes the policy’s learning dynamics.
+Originally discussed by \citet{fairl}, Figure~\ref{fig:reward_functions} illustrates how the reward assignment function shapes the policy’s learning dynamics.
 The AIRL RA function encourages the policy to visit state-action pairs where expert visitation exceeds its own and penalizes it equally when it surpasses the expert.
 In contrast, the GAIL RA function \textit{only} incentivizes matching the expert on underrepresented pairs, while its heuristic variant does the opposite.
-FAIRL employs a more nuanced approach: it rewards the policy for slightly exceeding expert visitation but imposes steep penalties when the expert dominates. ~\citep{fairl} reason this drives the policy to gradually expand and cover the expert distribution from the outside in.
-Furthermore, although existing RA functions (Table 1) derive from well-established $f$-divergence theory, they neglect the practical stability challenges that arise during training.
+FAIRL employs a more nuanced approach: it rewards the policy for slightly exceeding expert visitation, but imposes steep penalties when the expert dominates. ~\citet{fairl} argues that this drives the policy to gradually expand and cover the expert distribution from the outside in.
+Furthermore, although existing RA functions (Table 1) are derived from well-established $f$-divergence theory, they neglect the practical stability challenges that arise during training.

 This raises the question: \textit{Can we meta-learn a reward assignment function that results in stable and effective adversarial training?} To evaluate training quality, we measure the divergence between the expert and the policy after training.
 Specifically, we use the Wasserstein distance~\citep{earthmover1998}, computed between rollouts generated by the policy and expert demonstrations.
-We select this metric due to its robustness and sensitivity in measuring distances between occupancy distributions in RL settings~\citep{ot_rl, ot_rl2}.
+We chose this metric due to its robustness and sensitivity in measuring distances between occupancy distributions in RL settings~\citep{ot_rl, ot_rl2}.